-The Company has a classified Board, which is currently divided into three (3) classes.
+The Company currently has a classified Board composed of eight (8) directors which is divided into three (3) classes.
 The terms of three (3) Class I directors expire at the Annual Meeting.
-Through the attached Proxy Statement and enclosed GOLD proxy card, we are soliciting proxies for the election of our three (3) nominees and for the approval of the Declassification Proposal.
+Through the attached Proxy Statement and enclosed GOLD proxy card, we are soliciting proxies for the election of our three (3) nominees.
 The enclosed GOLD proxy card may only be voted for our nominees and does not confer voting power with respect to any of the Company's director nominees.
-You can only vote for the Company's director nominees by signing and returning a proxy card provided by the
+You can only vote for the Company's director nominees by signing and returning a proxy card provided by the Company.

-Company.
 Stockholders should refer to the Company's proxy statement, when available, for the names, backgrounds, qualifications, and other information concerning the Company's nominees.
-There is no assurance that any of the Company's nominees will serve as directors if all or some of our nominees are elected.
+There is no assurance that any of the Company's nominees will serve as directors if all or any of our nominees are elected.
 If elected, our nominees will constitute a minority on the Board and there can be no guarantee that our nominees will be able to implement any actions that they may believe are necessary to unlock stockholder value.
+However, we believe the election of our Nominees would be an important step forward in refreshing the Board with directors who will bring a sense of urgency, together with fresh insights and perspectives, to restoring investor confidence and finding a path forward to reverse the value destruction that has occurred on the watch of the incumbent Board.

 We urge you to carefully consider the information contained in the attached Proxy Statement and then support our efforts by signing, dating, and returning the enclosed GOLD proxy card today.
-The attached Proxy Statement and the enclosed GOLD proxy card are first being mailed to stockholders on or about May [•], 2022.